Installing ArgoCD on Kubernetes Cluster with Terraform

 When you click on the app, you should see more details about your deployment just like this

-Only YAML files available in the dev folder of our repository will be deployed and luckily, we only have one, and that is the single deployment that you are seeing in the above screenshot
+Only YAML files available in the dev folder of our repository will be deployed and luckily, I only have one, and that is the single deployment that you are seeing in the above screenshot

 👉 Step 4 - Testing to see if everything works